 Measure and refine

 Benchmarking performance against KPIs should give a reasonable idea of how things are working.
-At this stage, employees would be in a position to provide feedback given the experience that they’ve gained.
+At this stage, employees are in a position to provide feedback given the experience that they’ve gained.
 With this, possible areas for improvement should be identified and exploited.

 Naturally, we just provide a simple rule of thumb here.
 In practice, much of your approach will be determined by the main protagonists – the employees.

 Depending on factors like age or industry, bringing social media-savvy people on board will prove easy or difficult.
 Likewise, some employees may be reluctant to give their employer exposure on social channels that they want to keep “friends-only”.
-But regardless of the challenges that you will come across, you want to avoid confrontation by any means and it’s absolutely vital that you respect your employees’ choice if they refuse to participate.
+But regardless of the challenges that you will come across, you want to avoid confrontation by any means.
+It’s absolutely vital that you respect your employees’ choice if they refuse to participate.

-As you’ve seen above though, the rewards for successfully implementing an employee advocacy program are so big that they might determine which businesses tank and thrive in the future.
-In the words of Boudreaux & Emerick, the social employees “will soon become a basic fact of life” – and they may very well be organisations’ most powerful assets.
+As you’ve seen throughout this post, the rewards for successfully implementing an employee advocacy program are so big that they might determine which businesses tank and which thrive in the future.
+In the words of Boudreaux & Emerick, the social employees “will soon become a basic fact of life” – and they may very well be organizations’ most powerful assets.